Geometric Arbitrage Theory and Market Dynamics Reloaded: Acknowledgements

 \section{Acknowledgements}

-We would like to extend our gratitude to Josef Teichmann, Freddy Delbaen, Alain-Sol Sznitman, Lee Smolin, Robert Sch\"{o}ftner, Samuel Vazquez, Mario Clerici, and Simone Severini for many discussions and ideas which influenced the results of this paper.
-A particular thank to Martin Schweizer, to an unknown assistant editor and to an unknown referee of Finance and Stochastics for the constructive criticism and for pointing out the parts of this work needing improvements.
+We would like to extend our gratitude to Hideyuki Takada, Gianni Arioli, Giovanni Paolinelli, Yuri Gliklikh, Josef Teichmann, Juan Pablo Ortega, Freddy Delbaen, Ren\'e Carmona, Lee Smolin, Robert Sch\"{o}ftner, Samuel Vazquez, Mario Clerici, and Simone Severini for many discussions and ideas which influenced the results of this paper.